ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Nomination

 Once a beatmap has accumulated 5 Hype, the beatmap is eligible for Nomination.
-This works as it did with the old modding system.
+This works as it did with the previous modding system.
 The beatmap is required to have 2 nominations by the [Beatmap Nominators](/wiki/Beatmap_Nominators) to move into the [qualified](/wiki/qualified) state.

 ## Mod submission field